open-austin/BASTA-tfwa/README.md

 @e_shackney on twitter

+## Required and Recommended local tools

+Most team members use the following tools.
+Required tools are noted.

+- dotnet: Required to compile and run the API.
+Download [here](https://dotnet.microsoft.com/download)
+- nvm: A highly recommended version manager for node.
+Download [here](https://github.com/nvm-sh/nvm)
+  - If you don't use nvm, then acquiring node directly is required.
+Download [here](https://nodejs.org/en/download/)
+- gcloud: A recommended tool to interact with the google cloud platform.
+Instruction to install are [here](https://cloud.google.com/sdk/docs#install_the_latest_cloud_tools_version_cloudsdk_current_version)

+## Google Cloud Account

+You will need a Google Cloud account to interact with several services that we use (primarily the database).

+Once you have a Google Cloud account, follow the instructions [here](https://cloud.google.com/docs/authentication/getting-started) to set up local application credentials.
+This is currently necessary to run the API.

 ## Connecting to the Google Cloud Dev Postgres instance

 1. Install the proxy according to your OS: https://cloud.google.com/sql/docs/postgres/connect-external-app#install